d3adb5/website/content/notes/_index.md

 title: Study notes, observations, among other things
 subtitle: Just a public notebook others can read if they like

+navigation:
+  index: 3
+  right: false
+  title: Notes

 pageTitle: Notes
-navTitle: Notes
-navIndex: 4
-navRight: false
 ---

 People often say that the best way to commit something to memory is by writing